Troy Deeney: 2012–2015

 Deeney made his first appearance for Watford, after his release from prison, against Bristol City at Vicarage Road on 22 September 2012.
 The match finished 2–2, with Deeney coming on in the second half and hitting the post.
 He started the next match against Huddersfield Town on 29 September, and scored the winner from a spot kick in the 3–2 away win.
 He scored a memorable double against his boyhood club, Birmingham City, as Watford ran out 4–0 winners on 16 February 2013.

 In March 2013, Deeney signed a new contract with Watford, keeping him at the club until 2016.
 Deeney netted another brace in a 4–0 win over Blackburn Rovers on 20 April 2013, taking his tally to 18 for the season.
 Six days later, he scored his 19th goal of the season in the next match against Leicester, scoring the first goal in an important 2–1 away win for Watford.

-On 12 May 2013, Watford faced Leicester City in the play-off semi-final second leg at Vicarage Road.
-In one of the most dramatic ends to a play-off match in history, Deeney scored a goal deep into injury time to qualify for the Championship Play-off final at Wembley.
-After Manuel Almunia saved a penalty taken by Anthony Knockaert and a rebound, Watford charged down to the other end, and Deeney lashed in the winning goal in the seventh minute of added time – an ecstatic Deeney celebrated the goal by jumping into the crowd.
+On 12 May 2013, Watford faced Leicester City in the play-off semi-final second leg at Vicarage Road, having lost the first leg 1–0 at the King Power Stadium.
+One of the most dramatic moments in play-off history occurred in injury time.
+With the scores level on aggregate at 2–2, Manuel Almunia saved a penalty taken by Anthony Knockaert and a rebound.
+Watford subsequently charged to the other end, where Deeney lashed in the winning goal; ecstatic, he celebrated the goal by taking his shirt off and jumping into the crowd.
+On 27 May, Deeney started for the play-off final against Crystal Palace, which Watford lost 1–0 in extra-time.